didymus707/clockworks/README.md

 # Clockworks

-> Its basically a timer that can be stopped, paused or allowed to run and plays a sound notifying the user that their time is up
+> Its basically a timer that can be stopped, paused or allowed to run and plays a sound notifying the user that their time is up.

 ## Built With